petersenpeter/CellExplorer/docs/interface/description.md

 `Show Z`: Whether to display the third axis.

-`Select plot style`: Allows you to display a double histogram along the X and Y axes.
-A smooth or a stairs histogram can be selected.
-Only the X and Y axes are displayed here.

-`Select color group`: A dropdown menu with cell-array metrics, which allows you to group the cells according to these metrics including, Deep-Superficial, Brain regions and Labels.
-When selecting another option than cell-types, two new menu items appears below the dropdown that allows you to select a subset of groups in the scatter plots, and further combine this selection with a potential subset selection in Cell types.
+`Select color group`: A drop-down menu with cell-array metrics, which allows you to group the cells according to these metrics including, Deep-Superficial, Brain regions and Labels.
+When selecting another option than cell-types, two new menu items appears below the drop-down that allows you to select a subset of groups in the scatter plots, and further combine this selection with a potential subset selection in Cell types.

 `Group by cell-type`: Allows you to define a subset of cells that fulfills both the selection in cell-types and the selection in color group, but group the data according to cell types.

 ### Filter by free text
 A filter field is located in the top left corner of the interface.
 You can filter by text strings or by specific criteria from numeric fields.
 You can further combine criteria by and/or logic e.g.:

-Filter by text string "MS" and firing rate > 5Hz: `MS & .firingRate > 5`.
+Filter by text string "MS" and firing rate > 5 Hz: `MS & .firingRate > 5`.

 Filter by MS or HIP: `MS | HIP`.

-Filter by ab_ratio > 1 and troughToPeak > 0.6ms: `.ab_ratio > 1 & .troughToPeak > 0.6`.
+Filter by ab_ratio > 1 and troughToPeak > 0.6 ms: `.ab_ratio > 1 & .troughToPeak > 0.6`.

 ### Metrics table
 The table contains all numeric values for the selected cell and is updated as you navigate the interface.
 The table can show two types of data: A list of cell metrics and associated values for the selected cell or a list of all cells with selection marker, and two other metrics.
 Use the menu Table data to customize what is displayed in the table.